anasalqoyyum/anasalqoyyum/README.md

 ## :joystick: Video games

 I play various rhythm games, especially arcade ones.
 They are a niche genre of video games but they are a lot of fun to play mostly [SDVX](https://p.eagate.573.jp/game/eacsdvx/vi/index.html), [IIDX](https://p.eagate.573.jp/game/eac2dx/infinitas/), [Arcaea](https://arcaea.lowiro.com/).
-Perhaps the reason why I'm addicted is because it is fun and rewarding.
+Perhaps the reason why I really dig it is because it is fun and rewarding.
 Also sometimes I did create some custom chart for those games in my free-time

 I recommend [this video](https://www.youtube.com/watch?v=ECz-8GCVEJ0) if you want to get into rhythm games.